MVerbakel/MVerbakel.github.io/_drafts/2024-11-24-linear-regression-implementation.md

 $$\text{predicted sale price in 1000's} = 50 + 30 * \text{nr_bedrooms} + 20 * \text{nr_bathrooms} + 60 * \text{has_pool}$$

 In this model, having a pool increases the predicted sale price by 60K, and for each additional bedroom the sale price increases by 30K.

+but there are also other methods for fitting a linear model, e.g. .

+### What next?

+Examples of using the results, testing in an experiment.

+## Summary

+Pros
+Cons
+...

+## Extension: regression adjustment

+Reducing variance in an experiment.